Stocks pull back from record highs in early US trading - WTMJ

 AP Business Writer

-Stocks were broadly lower in morning trading on Monday, easing off of their latest record highs from last week.
+Stocks were broadly lower in afternoon trading on Monday, easing off of their latest record highs from last week.

 Most of investors’ attention will turn to company earnings, as the busiest time for quarterly results will be this week and next.